swaxi/SGTool/README.md

 ![SGTools image](dialog.png)

 # changelog=0.3.02
+      * Replace raster copy code so it works for negative delta z on linux/macos
       * Add networkx, shapely and geopandas  as requirement so linux is happy 0.3.01
       * Fix median removal and resoration for FFT filters